Skip to content

 Labour law protections

+Romania applies EU labour law in full: written contract in Romanian with translation, 20 days minimum paid leave, 48-hour maximum working week, overtime compensation, and Labour Inspectorate (Inspecția Muncii) enforcement.
 Social insurance (CNPP) covers health, pension and accident.
-Romania's D/AM visa allows initial 90-day entry, after which the Single Permit residence card is issued.
-Workers who complete 5 years of legal residence can apply for permanent residency — and after 8 years, Romanian (EU) citizenship.
+The D/AM visa allows 90-day initial entry; a Single Permit residence card follows.
+Workers who complete 5 years of legal residence can apply for permanent residency; after 8 years, Romanian (EU) citizenship.

 Full Worker Rights guide